paveloom-d/binder-base/README.md

 have to wait about a dozen minutes, if not more, and so every time the code is updated.

-With this image and subsequent add-ons you'll probably want to make, you can get a system of images for your project and your taste.
+With this image and subsequent add-ons you'll probably want to make, you can get a system of images for your project(s) and your taste.

 ### Only Python 3 and Jupyter?